glotzerlab/signac-docs/docs/source/environments.rst

 Defining New Environments
 =========================

-In order to implement a new environment, create a new class that inherits from :py:class:`flow.ComputeEnvironment`.
+In order to implement a new environment, create a new class that inherits from :py:class:`flow.environment.ComputeEnvironment`.
 You will need to define a detection algorithm for your environment, by default we use a regular expression that matches the return value of :py:func:`socket.getfqdn()`.

 Those are the steps usually required to define a new environment:

-  1. Subclass from :py:class:`flow.ComputeEnvironment`.
+  1. Subclass from :py:class:`flow.environment.ComputeEnvironment`.
   2. Determine a `regular expression <https://en.wikipedia.org/wiki/Regular_expression>`_ that would match the output of :py:func:`socket.getfqdn()`.
   3. Create a template and specify the template name as ``template`` class variable.